Things To Do In Wroclaw, Poland [Guide By Locals]

 Four Denominations District in Wrocław at night

-Visiting Neon Side Gallery (pl.
-Galeria Neonów) without a doubt is one of the best and most unique things to do in Wrocław.
-It’s located in the small, hidden courtyard between Ruska and Antoniego streets.
-Once you pass the gates you’ll find yourself in a completely different world, filled with neon signs, murals, workshops, and art galleries.
 The place was created in 2005 when a local man bought here the first neon that was supposed to be destroyed.
 Now the place hosts about 30 neon signs that in the past shops, companies, restaurants, etc used for advertising.
 The courtyard is worth seeing at any time of day, but after dark, it’s most impressive.

-Neon Side Gallery in Wrocław, Poland
+Neon Side Gallery - Unique place to see in Wroclaw

 The Shambles